aerospike/aerospike-client-python/doc/query.rst

         You can only assign at most one predicate to the query.

-        :param index_name str: The name of the index.
+        :param str index_name: The name of the index.
         :param tuple predicate: the :class:`tuple` produced from :mod:`aerospike.predicates`

     .. method:: results([,policy [, options]]) -> list of (key, meta, bins)